Twenty Minutes Can Transform Cancer Care

 “My daughters and I saw a family member grieve the heartbreaking loss of her sister to breast cancer,” said Greta.
 “So it was a no-brainer to be part of something that could make life easier for future breast cancer patients.”

 Is a Clinical Trial Right for You?

 Helping make cancer care better by advancing research is not limited to natural-born helpers like Greta.

-The TMIST trial is for healthy women ages 45 to 75 who are already planning to get routine mammograms.
-If you are interested in participating, please visit BreastandGYNCancer.org, call (225) 215-1353, sign up at the Breast & GYN Cancer Pavilion at Woman’s, or register by scheduling a mammogram on the Woman’s Mammography coach at community breast cancer screenings.
+The TMIST trial is for healthy women between the ages of 45 and 75 who are already planning to get routine mammograms.
+If you are interested in participating, please visit the Breast & GYN Cancer Pavillion website, call (225) 215-1353, sign up at the Breast & GYN Cancer Pavilion at Woman’s Hospital, or register by scheduling a mammogram on the Woman’s Hospital Mammography coach at community breast cancer screenings.